Oliver Berntzon: Speedway career

 Berntzon won the silver medal at the Swedish Championship in 2018.
 He qualified for the 2018 Speedway Grand Prix and the 2021 Speedway Grand Prix.

 In 2022, he became the national champion of Sweden after winning the 2022 Swedish Individual Speedway Championship.

+In 2023, he was part of the Swedish team that competed at the 2023 Speedway World Cup in Poland.
+In 2024, he helped Lejonen win the Elitserien during the 2024 Swedish speedway season.